 The beach restaurant is called Pla Pla, and it’s great for light lunches.
 Then the Lan Tania restaurant, located in one of the highest points of the hotel, is perfect for a romantic dinner—especially at the sunset hour, as it enjoys views on both sides of the island.

-One of our favorite places at Four Seasons Samui was the Spa, located in the thick bamboo forest.
+One of our favourite places at Four Seasons Samui was the Spa, located in the thick bamboo forest.
 A winding wooden footbridge, leading deeper and deeper into the jungle gets you to the massage rooms, quietly set in the deep shade.

 The sessions here are called ‘experiences’, and the best ones combine wellness and beauty treatments.
 For example, Air Divine takes four and a half hours and consists of a private yoga session, a massage with warm coconut oil and a herbal sauna.

-In the Four Seasons Samui project, architect Bill Bensley skillfully infused traditional Thai style with understated luxury, creating elegant and sophisticated design.
+In the Four Seasons Samui project, architect Bill Bensley skillfully infused traditional Thai style with understated luxury, creating an elegant and sophisticated design.

 Bensley achieved a sublime harmony in the hotel interiors, by mixing polished teak floors, rosewood furniture, hand-woven carpets and fabrics, kept in beige tones, with occasional touches of turquoise.